hjwp/www.obeythetestinggoat.com/content/a-review-like-sitting-down-to-pair-program.md

 book.
 It won't teach you everything about Django, or even everything about unit testing -- on several occasions in the book I say "you should go and read the Django documentation", or "you should take a look at the other assertion methods from the unittest module", and I think some readers have found that frustrating.
-"Why should I go elsewhwere to learn?"...
+"Why should I go elsewhere to learn?"...

 So I think this is something I need to set expectations about better, perhaps in the intro.
 "This isn't a reference book".